Battle of Tororo: Battle

 After securing the town and its armoury, the guerrillas attempted to evacuate the captured weapons and ammunition, but were not able to do so as they did not have enough suitable vehicles.
 They had planned on using the barracks' vehicles to move the materiel to the bush, but none were found—apparently having already been taken by fleeing Ugandan officers.
 Amin responded to the attack by mobilising his approximately 2,000 troops west of Kampala to blunt further rebel advances into Uganda.
-By afternoon on 2 March, the loyalist Gaddafi Battalion under Lieutenant Colonel Hussein Mohammed had launched a counter-attack from its base at Jinja.
+By the afternoon on 2 March, the loyalist Gaddafi Battalion under Lieutenant Colonel Hussein Mohammed had launched a counter-attack from its base at Jinja.
 Having commandeered a large number of civilian vehicles, the Gaddafi Battalion rushed toward Tororo, and soon met resistance by mutinous troops who had themselves advanced toward Kampala along the road.
 Both sides set up roadblocks, and locals reported that "heavy fighting" took place between the mutineers and the Gaddafi Battalion.
 An alleged guerrilla leader later stated that the Uganda Army soldiers proved to be poorly trained, claiming that the loyalists "drove in lorries [trucks] right into our ambushes and we slaughtered them."
 The loyalists were then further reinforced by Lieutenant Colonel Abdulatif Tiyua's Eastern Brigade from Mubende.
 On 3 March, a group appeared in Nairobi, Kenya, claiming to represent the Air and Sea Battalion and calling for an uprising by the army and people of Uganda against Amin, and the restoration of Obote to the presidency.

 By 4 March, the Gaddafi Battalion had managed to encircle many of the rebels at the barracks of Tororo, inflicting heavy casualties on them.
 The defeat of the insurgents was ensured when the Uganda Army Air Force's MiGs started a mass bombardment of the area on the orders of President Amin.
 The bombardment by the MiGs "flattened" the barracks.
 However, the government aircraft made no distinction between the rebels, loyalists, and civilians, instead attacking everyone; the battle thus descended into complete chaos, as a large number of guerrillas, army forces, and locals fled into Kenya to escape the air strikes.
-Kenyan border police and soldiers manned the border, waiting to intercept them.
+Kenyan border police and soldiers guarded the border, waiting to intercept them.
 Several were subsequently rounded up and arrested by Kenyan authorities, though others managed to escape into the forest.
+Raid leader Owere was among the operation's survivors.
 The few rebels who remained behind in Uganda were captured or killed by Ugandan security forces.
 Between 30 and 50 FNR guerrillas were killed in the attack, while 10 of them were arrested by Kenyan police and expelled from the country.
 The interned Ugandan soldiers were released back into their country.